e-clearing-net/OCHP/OCHP.md

 Furthermore, a PSO can send live status information for their parking spots towards the system.
 These will be evaluated according to the parkingId sent with individual EVSEs.
-The parking spot itself can have the same major live status as an EVSE: available, not available, unknown.
+The parking spot itself can have the same major live status as an EVSE: available, not available or unknown.

-In order to enable implementations to only resolve one set of status, the status of EVSE and parking spot are returned individually as well as combined.
+In order to enable implementations to only resolve one set of status, the status of EVSE and parking spot can be returned individually as well as combined.

 ##### Implementation
 Each status update from the sending operator must contain the major status and may contain a minor status for further details.
 Consuming Navigation System Providers must be able to process the three major status values.
 Optionally they may display the minor status and the ttl-value to the user.
+Furthermore, they can request the CHS to return parking spot live information either on its own or combined with the EVSEs live status.
 The clearing house or every consuming system may drop status values with an expired ttl-value.
 The status of an EVSE must default to *unknown* in that case.
-Consuming systems should request for new status updates whenever an loaded status value expires.
+Consuming systems should regularly check for updates status in the CHS.
+In order to guarantee a high quality and up-to-dateness of data, updated status should be collected in short intervals.